Healthy eating for children

 Meat is a good source of protein, vitamin B12 and iron.
 A diet rich in iron will help prevent iron deficiency anaemia.

-Processed meat and chicken products are often a real favourite with children.
-They should be limited, as they tend to be high in fat and salt.
+Processed meat (such as sausages, bacon, cured meat and reformed meat products) and chicken products are often a real favourite with children.
+They should be limited, as they are high in fat and salt.

 Dairy and alternatives

 Dairy and alternatives are important during childhood as they are a good source of calcium, vitamins A and D, protein and fat.